 Latest Statistic for Colorectal Cancer

-In 2010, the estimated new cases will reach 102,900 (colon) and 39,670 (rectal), with deaths of the combined cancers estimated at 51,370 according to the National Cancer institute.
-The definition for the two cancers are colon cancer being found in the longest part of the large intestine, and rectal cancer which forms in the tissues of the rectum including the last several inches of the large intestine.
+The definition for the two cancers are colon cancer is found in the longest part of the large intestine, and rectal cancer which forms in the tissues of the rectum including the last several inches of the large intestine.
 This is a disease of the cells in the lining which become abnormal, divide without control and form a tumor.

-Colorectal cancer is the third most common type of non-skin cancer in men (and after prostate cancer).
-For women it is also third after breast cancer and lung cancer.
+Colorectal cancer is the third most common type of non-skin cancer in men (after prostate cancer).
+For women it is also third, after breast cancer and lung cancer.
 It is the second leading cause of cancer death in the United States after lung cancer.

 - Colorectal cancer is more likely to occur when people are older, although it can happen at any age, but for most people it is over 50.